Adyen/adyen-flutter/README.md

 You can use Adyen Flutter with either of our [server-side flows](https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/):
-Sessions flow
+- Sessions flow
-Advanced flow
+- Advanced flow

-You must use [Checkout API](https://docs.adyen.com/api-explorer/Checkout/latest/overview) v68 or later.
+You must use [Checkout API](https://docs.adyen.com/api-explorer/Checkout/latest/overview) v71 or later.
 ### Drop-in with Sessions flow:

 1. From your server, make a [`/sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.

 The response contains:<br>
-`sessionData`: the payment session data you need to pass to your front end.<br>
+- `sessionData`: the payment session data you need to pass to your front end.<br>
-`id`: a unique identifier for the session data.<br>
+- `id`: a unique identifier for the session data.<br>
-The request body.<br>
+- The request body.

 Put these into a `sessionResponse` object and pass it to your client app.